-To purchase the right amount of insurance coverage, at a cost that fits their budget, individuals should start with a more holistic approach to financial planning, said Peter Glassman, a financial professional with Arx Wealth Management in Vienna, Virginia, in an interview.
-Before they even consider life insurance, he said, they should define the financial goals they seek to accomplish with finite cash flow.
-(Get your own quote here)
+To purchase the right amount of insurance coverage at a cost that fits your budget, start with a more holistic approach to financial planning, said Peter Glassman, a financial professional with Wealth Insight Partners in Bethesda, Maryland.
+Before you even consider life insurance, he said, define the financial goals you seek to accomplish with finite cash flow.

 “Even before talking about your budget, there needs to be a conversation about your values and priorities,” said Glassman.
 “People spend more time planning their vacations than they do thinking about these important life decisions.
 You need to have a good, healthy understanding about what’s important to you.”

-Once they delineate their top priorities, said Glassman, they can then craft a more cohesive plan to meet their short- and long-term financial objectives, which may include paying off debt, college savings for their kids, purchasing a house, saving for retirement, and protecting their loved ones from financial risk.
+Once you delineate your top priorities, said Glassman, you can then craft a more cohesive plan to meet your short- and long-term financial objectives, which may include paying off debt, college savings for your kids, purchasing a house, saving for retirement, and protecting your loved ones from financial risk.